 Fear can paralyze us.
 Courage frees us to live life to the fullest.

 Jesus epitomized courageous faith as He boldly walked God’s will – even to the cross.
 However, He knew very well the power fear could have on our lives and often reminded the disciples to cling to faith, not fear.
 One example of this is found in Matthew chapter 14.
 The disciples found themselves caught in a terrible storm, fearing for their lives.
 Suddenly, out of nowhere, they see Jesus walking out to them on the water.
 “Take courage!
 It is I. Do not be afraid!”
 (Matthew 14:27), Jesus said – speaking right into their fear.

-The key to finding courage in the face of fear comes through faith in Jesus Christ.
+The comfort for Jesus followers in this story is this: Finding courage in the face of fear comes through putting our faith in Jesus Christ.
 Fear and faith do not mix – they’re like oil and water.
-When faith kicks in, fear moves out, and when faith disappears, fear moves in like a tidal wave.
+When faith kicks in, fear moves out.
+However, when faith disappears, fear rushes in like a tidal wave.
 The key to finding the courage to overcome fear is faith.

 Are you struggling with fear?
 Maybe it’s fear of economic or political uncertainty.
 Perhaps it’s the current coronavirus crisis or other health concerns.
 You could be struggling with the fear of financial insecurity or simply the unknown future.
 Thankfully, no matter the panic, no matter the problem, and no matter the uncertainty, God remains in control.